 Anxiety and Depression

-Anxiety and depression are common problems that people deal with following a TBI.
-There may be feelings of sadness about the lack of control over what has happened to you.
-There are a number of causes for these mental health issues which include physical changes to the brain caused by the injury, emotional responses to injury and factors unrelated to the injury such as genetics.
+Anxiety and depression are both common traumatic brain injury symptoms.
+You may experience feelings of sadness about the lack of control over what has happened to you.
+There are several causes for these mental health issues.
+They include physical changes to the brain caused by the injury, emotional responses to injury and factors unrelated to the injury (such as genetics).

 Read more about Anxiety and Depression here.